 A vote withheld is not a vote in law and is not counted in the calculation of the proportion of the votes for and against the resolution.

-We will be donating £10,916.50 in respect of our pledge for votes at this year’s Annual General Meeting, to Alzheimer’s Society and Alzheimer Scotland for use within our branch operating area.
+The Society will be donating £8,225.50 in respect of its pledge for votes at this year’s Annual General Meeting, to Mind and Support in Mind Scotland for use within our branch operating area.